Deviation of the rank and crank modulo 11: Introduction

 \subsection{A prelude to new results and new conjectures}

 In Section \ref{section:mainresults} we present new rank and rank-crank inequalities, such as, for $n \geq 0$,

-which follow directly from the positivity of Fourier coefficients of theta products as described in Section \ref{subsection:positivitytechniques}.
+which follow directly from the positivity of Fourier coefficients of theta quotients as described in Section \ref{subsection:positivitytechniques}.
 Then as a corollary we derive two-term, four-term and six-term inequalities, such as, for $n \geq 0$,

 Using a numerical computing environment, it is possible to generate higher order inequalities for eight-terms, ten-terms, etc.

 As another application of Theorem \ref{theorem:rankdissection} we present in Section \ref{section:mainresults} new congruences for rank moments, such as